Benefits

 Submit your application to retire

 To be considered for retirement from active service, you must submit a retirement application within 6 months prior and no later than 60 days from the separation date.
-Contact the ISC if you need assistance completing the application.
+Contact UW Benefits if you need assistance completing the application.

 UWRP participants preparing to retire are strongly encouraged to attend a UW retirement workshop to learn about retirement benefits.